CEO | Boys & Girls Clubs of the Austin Area

 Erica holds a bachelor’s degree from the University of Toledo, Ohio and is a graduate of the Advanced Learning Certification program at Clemson University and the Certification for Nonprofit Leadership Management at Austin Community College.
 She also completed Leadership University, a collaborative program with Ross School of Business at the University of Michigan and the Boys & Girls Clubs of America.
 In addition, she attended the Universidad Autonoma, de Guadalajara in Guadalajara, Mexico and the Universidad de Paris Vasco in Bilbao, Spain.

-A native of XXX, Erica lives in Seguin, Texas with her XXX and XX children, [insert names here if applicable].
+A native of Toledo, Ohio, Erica lives in Seguin, Texas with her husband, Clint, and two sons.

 William Penny Jr.